andreasbehnke/build-viking-gps/README.md

-# docker-build-viking
-Using docker to compile viking for ubuntu
+# Docker Container for compiling Viking-GPS